carlwr/cobraman/WRITING_A_TEMPLATE.md

 # Writing your own template

-Cobra-man uses Go's template system to generate documents.
+Cobraman uses Go's template system to generate documents.
 If you are new to them you should first check out the core go documentation about templates: https://golang.org/pkg/text/template/